verveguy/tana-calendar-helper/README.md

 You can also provide a different port number like this:
 `tana-calendar-helper -port 4096`

-Whenever you start the service, you ay get a permission box from Mac OS asking you to grant network access to the service.
+Whenever you start the service, you may get a permission box from Mac OS asking you to grant network access to the service.
 You need to Allow this.

 You can test that the service is working by going to the following URL in your browser:
 `http://localhost:4000/`  (or whatever port you are using)